 There’s few U.S. sporting events that rival the college football scene.
 For the sports fanatics and college alumnus, September kicks off the exciting season of live football.
+Not every college football destination is worth the visit but we’ve detailed some places worth your while!

 From rooting for your favorite college team to watching a future NFL star, the four month football season has sports fans at the edge of their seats.